 Alaska, like many states, divides crimes into misdemeanors and felonies.
 Misdemeanors are punishable by up to a year in jail.
 Felonies are more serious crimes that can be punished by time in state prison.
 Read on to learn how Alaska classifies and penalizes misdemeanor crimes.

 Alaska divides misdemeanor offenses into two classes—Classes A and B. Class A is the more serious of the two.

 Class A misdemeanors in Alaska are punishable by up to one year in jail and a fine of up to $25,000.
 Examples of class A misdemeanors include fourth-degree assault, violation of a protective order, first-degree harassment, resisting arrest, and reckless endangerment.

 Class B misdemeanors are less serious crimes, punishable by up to 90 days in jail and a fine of up to $2,000.
-(Alaska Stat. § § 12.55.035, 12.55.135.)
-Prostitution is an example of a class B misdemeanor.
+Examples of class B misdemeanors include theft in the fourth degree, fifth-degree criminal mischief, disorderly conduct, and prostitution.

-If you are charged with a crime, you should contact a local criminal defense attorney as soon as possible.
+If you are charged with a crime, contact a local criminal defense attorney as soon as possible.
 A criminal conviction, even for a misdemeanor, can have serious consequences that negatively affect your life for a long time.
 Talking to an attorney is the best way to make certain that you understand the criminal justice process and can present the strongest possible defense.